(Jason Strongbow) (Part #1 - 1980s)

 Having both brothers act as representatives was likely based on tradition.
 One local legend was about the two sons of a great chief, who both claimed leadership of their people.
 With his last words, their father had sent them on a vision quest to consult an unspecified spirit.

 As the blaze spread, Klaw came in.
-He stunned the two Navaho, and he and his men left with an unconscious Ward.
+He stunned the Navaho brothers, and he and his men left with an unconscious Ward.
 The complex was demolished by an accidental explosion, burying Jason.

 Jason eventually emerged from the rubble.
 He was now glowing and had an amplified physique.
 Though still dazed, he told his constituency that he would pursue the pillagers as far as needed.

 The events were so reminiscent of the legend that there was controversy among the tribe about whether it was supernatural.
-As to Jason himself, he assumed that the combination of Klaw’s sonics, exploding experimental mining equipment and radiation from the ore are what gave him his powers.
+As to Jason, he assumed that the combination of Klaw’s sonics, exploding experimental mining equipment and radiation from the ore are what gave him his powers.

 The tribe sought to support Jason.
 A protester thus rushed to the Keewazi reservation to ask for Wyatt Wingfoot’s help.
-In turn, Wyatt enlisted his buddy the Thing (Ben Grimm) so they’d catch up with Mr. Strongbow.
+In turn, Wyatt enlisted his buddy the Thing (Ben Grimm) so they could catch up with Mr. Strongbow.